128technology/docs/docs/config_ha_vrrp.md

 Configure node1 on router-b with the following interfaces:
 - lan
 - wan
-- far (this is the interrouter communication link)
+- far (this is the inter-router communication link)

 Activate VRRP on the `wan` and `lan` device interfaces of node1.
-By configuring the lower priority (97) on the lan and wan interfaces, router-b is identified as the secondary router.
+Configuring a lower VRRP priority (97) on the `lan` and `wan` interfaces of router-b, identifies router-b as the secondary router.
 On a dual router HA setup, the vrids must be the same on the two redundant/VRRP devices - `router-a` and `router-b` `lan` device interfaces must have the same vrid, as well as each `wan` device interface vrid being the same.

+:::note
-NOTE: `lan` devices and `wan` devices can have the same vrid as they are on different networks/broadcast domains.
-It is recommended to use different vrids to avoid confustion.
+ `lan` devices and `wan` devices can have the same vrid because they are on different networks/broadcast domains.
+However, it is recommended to use different vrids on the secondary router to avoid confusion.
 In this example, we use 95.

 ```
 node                  node1